mhammad5015/Consulting_Project/README.md

 # Consulting_Project
-this is my first project as a Back-End Developer
+- Role: worked as a Back-End Developer.
+- Technologies Used: PHP, Laravel Framework, MySQL, git.
+- Features: Developed a registration and consulting system , sanctum authentication and customer reviews.